 Importance of Proper Posture

 Proper posture is crucial in preventing and managing left shoulder and neck pain.
 Incorrect posture strains the muscles and joints, leading to discomfort and potential injuries.
-Regularly practising good posture habits can reduce the risk of pain and promote overall spinal health.
+Regularly practicing good posture habits can reduce the risk of pain and promote overall spinal health.

 When to Consult a Healthcare Professional